 Another factor of this index is that with record profits from the miners the ETF currently has a dividend yield of almost 5% and that could rise even higher in time if the boom continues.

-|ETF name||Satrix Resi ETF|
+|ETF name||Satrix RESI|

 |Issue date||11 April 2006|

-|ETF benchmark||FTSE/JSE Capped Resources 10 Index|
+|ETF Benchmark||FTSE/JSE Capped Resources 10 Index|

 |Tax-free savings account||Investment allowed|